tesselo/tesselate/README.md

 The export function has an argument `clip_to_geom`, if it is set to `True`, the target raster is clipped against the region geometry.

+The rasterization mode can be set using the `all_touched` option.

 The following example exports NDVI of a march composite over Ethiopia.

 ```python